Upcoming Election dates & registration deadlines

 Time Off To Vote

-Time off to vote is subject to the employer.
-Mississippi law does not require employers to grant time off to vote for employees.
+Time off to vote is subject to the employer, there is no requirement for employers to grant time off to vote for employees.

 Verify Voter Registration

-To verify your registration status, contact your voter registrars' office.
+To verify your registration status

 Voting Machines